 Who We Are

-Preparing students for patient-centered primary care in underserved places
+Preparing learners for patient-centered primary care in underserved places

-We prepare students for patient-centered primary care in underserved places and for those generalist specialties of primary importance to such communities, through ongoing curriculum design, program and faculty development, student support and medical education research.
+We prepare learners in medical school and residency for patient-centered primary care in rural and underserved communities, and for the generalist specialties of primary importance to these communities, through community engagement, ongoing curriculum design, program implementation and assessment, faculty development, student support, and medical education research.

 The HUB of a Growing Network